mono/website/community/google-summer-of-code/projects.md

 We are tracking various ideas in the [.NET Integration in Mono](https://trello.com/b/vRPTMfdz/net-framework-integration-into-mono) trello board.

+### Import reference source System.Web* assemblies

+**Complexity:** Medium

+Mono has its own implementation of the System.Web assemblies.
+Microsoft has open-sourced their Reference Source implementation.
+We would like to replace Mono's existing implementation with Reference Source in order to increase compatibility, and fix bugs and missing features..

+**Deliverables**: integrate the Reference Source System.Web.* assemblies into Mono, passing Mono test suite on Windows and Unix.

+**Mentors:** Marek Safar

 ### Import System.IO.FileStream from CoreFX

 **Complexity:** Medium